jjosef/weather-app/README.md

 # Deploying

-Deploying the app will publish it to a Google Storage bucket via Github Actions.
+Deploying the app will publish the React app to a Google Storage bucket and the backend proxy to a Google App Engine instance via Github Actions.

 # Getting Started with Create React App